Pegasus XL Rocket Glider Kit

 2 body tubes

-3 foam center strips for motor mount.
+3 foam centering strips for the motor mount.

 Velcro(for battery and rx/bec attachment)